aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 + <a name="ccps-1996">AIChE/CCPS</a>.
 1996. *Guidelines for Use of Vapour Cloud Dispersion Models, 2nd Ed.* New York: American Institute of Chemical Engineers
 + <a name="ccps-1998">AIChE/CCPS</a>.
 1998. *Dow's Chemical Exposure Index Guide* New York: American Institute of Chemical Engineers
 + <a name="ccps-1999">AIChE/CCPS</a>.
 1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
-+ <a name="ccps-1999">AIChE/CCPS</a>.
-1999. *Guidelines for Consequence Analysis of Chemical Releases.* New York: American Institute of Chemical Engineers
 + <a name="johnson-1999">Johnson</a>, David W. and John L. Woodward.
 1999. *RELEASE - A Model with Data to Predict Aerosol Rainout in Accidental Releases*, New York: American Institute of Chemical Engineers
 + <a name="white-1974">White</a>, F.M.
 1974. *Viscous Fluid Flow*.
 New York: McGraw-Hill, New York